George Ivan Smith: Later years

-In 1966 Ivan Smith returned from Africa to become a visiting Professor Princeton University and The Fletcher School of Law and Diplomacy (1966–1968).
+In 1966 Ivan Smith returned from Africa to become a visiting Professor at Princeton University and The Fletcher School of Law and Diplomacy (1966–1968).
 After this last tenure he again became Director of United Nations Office London England (1968–1974).
 During 1967 he also worked for the World Security Trust on the problems of nuclear proliferation and acted as consultant to various international corporations.

 In his retirement to Stroud, Gloucestershire he authored Ghosts of Kampala, a biography of Idi Amin and contributed numerous articles and letters to the press to include an obituary of Laurence Olivier.
 He was awarded the Officer the Order of Australia (AO) by Queen Elizabeth II of the United Kingdom in London on Australia Day 1992 for Service to International Relations.

 His collection of photographs, papers and letters were donated to the Bodleian Library at the University of Oxford.
 He was a very close friend of over the years with many individuals he met in the course of his career.
 Danny Kaye who would come to London with Jerry Lewis and appear in special UNICEF performances.
 He carried on constant communications with friends and associates such as Gareth Evans, Paul Keating and Rupert Murdoch and much earlier his mentor James Joyce these documents all reside at the Bodleian Library.